nicolgit/azure-firewall-mon/README.md

 ![process monitor](images/sysinternals-process-monitor.png)

 # Feedback
 **This project is still at a very early stage**: Do you like the idea?
 Do you Love It?
 Do you hate it?
-Do you want to collaborare?
+Do you want to collaborate?
 Open an Issue and let me know!